|Volume 10, Number 8||May 13, 2020|

 The simplest idea for a hypothetical switch design is probably that Aging 2 is switched on by a specific, free-radical induced point mutation of mtDNA.
 Call this specific mutation mtDNAx.
 Free radical attack of mtDNA results in mtDNAx, and mtDNAx expresses itself clinically as aging of the organism.
 Without the mutation there is no Aging 2 disease.
 With it there is Aging 2 disease.

 This simplest switch demonstrates that the two-phase theory provides a framework within which switches are possible.
-Beyond this, however, this simple switch it is not very functional.
+Beyond this, however, this simple switch is not very functional.
 It has the problem, for example, that there is no obvious timer associated with it.
 Free radicals are being generated all the time.
 Why, in the pre-Flood, did this switch turn on in all members of the cohort only at age 800 years?

 A timer function demands a more complex type of switch.
 To obtain a functional timer, it seems necessary to postulate some sort of Poisson process.
 A Poisson process describes the occurrence of sequential unlikely events randomly in time.
 Here is an example of a Poisson process resulting from the bursting of water balloons.